Gothic Remake: How Lockpicking Works – Minigame Explained

 Cover art for Gothic Remake Collector’s Edition

-Once most of the lock is centered, leave the piece with the broadest influence until the end.
-This is usually the one that kept knocking other sliders out of place earlier.
-By saving it for last, you avoid spending the whole attempt re-centering pieces it keeps disturbing.
+Leave the slider with the broadest influence until the end.
+It is usually the one that kept knocking other pins out of place earlier.
+By saving it for last you avoid spending the whole attempt re-centering everything it disturbs.
+If it still dislodges something, that is your signal the earlier order was slightly off.
+Re-center the affected pin and try a different finish order rather than forcing the same final move.

 FinalBoss // Gear